jorendorff/cell-gc/README.md

 **cellgc only works for toy-sized programs at present.**
 [See issue #4.](https://github.com/jorendorff/rust-toy-gc/issues/4)

+**cellgc is for use in VMs.** So the assumption is that the data the GC is managing is not really *your* data; it's your end user's data.
+If you don't want every field of every GC-managed object to be public and mutable, cellgc is not the GC for your project!

-cellgc isn't on crates.io yet.
-The API is completely unstable.
+cellgc isn't on crates.io yet. **The API is completely unstable.**

 cellgc is not designed to support multithread access to a single heap (like Java).
 Instead, you can create one heap per thread (like JavaScript).